Proactive Healing To Recover From Debilitation and Traumatic Life Challenges

 Creating a Unique Intentional Program Based on Years of Applied Experience

 The catalyst for Inner Fire was a thirty-eight year old man named Zach, who while struggling with mental health challenges, tragically took his own life.
-Zach did not know he had a choice to recover free from the harmful and stultifying side effects of psychotropic medications.
+Zach did not know he had a choice to recover free from the harmful and stultifying side effects of mind altering, psychotropic medications.
 Instead of connecting with his inner fire using proven holistic therapies, Zach chose to end his suffering amidst a fog of pain.
-Zach is but one of a multitude who gave up hope because he experienced no progress toward healing and no other choice for recovery was evident.
+Zach is but one of a multitude of struggling individuals who gave up hope because he experienced no progress toward healing and no other choice for recovery was evident.

-Many residents with whom Beatrice and Jim worked were resistant to taking their medications and detested the way the drugs made them feel.
+Many residents with whom Beatrice worked were resistant to taking their medications and detested the way the drugs made them feel.
 Typically, the medication confused their thought processes, disconnected them from their feelings, and sapped them of their willpower.
 Beatrice and Jim also experienced the tragedy of untimely deaths of individuals due to medical complications associated with long term neuroleptic use.
-They recognized that traumatic, biographical experiences left deep impressions on the soul and that the addictive medications, which dull the symptoms, serve simply to avoid the real work of dealing with the effects of the trauma.
+Beatrice recognized that traumatic, biographical experiences left deep impressions on the soul and that the addictive medications, which dull the symptoms, serve simply to avoid the real work of dealing with the effects of the trauma.
 In addition, the medications not only confused the issue at hand through their side effects, but caused additional trauma by the difficult process of withdrawal.
-The majority of individuals they knew were unable to achieve genuine, social integration or to generate income other than through disability checks.
+The majority of individuals Beatrice knew were unable to achieve genuine, social integration or to generate income other than through disability checks.

 Human Beings Are Creators, Not Victims